-- Letters and Sounds in Year 1 and 2
+- Phonics Bug in Year 1 and 2

 If you wish to find out more about phonics, please follow the link below to the Oxford Owl website.
 There is advice about how to help your child when they are learning to read and audio guidance with how to correctly say the 44 phonic sounds.

 The reading books the children take home work alongside the phonics scheme used in school.
 The children will read books which are phonics based and wholly decodable.
 As they progress with their phonics they will progress through the phonic stages.
 We have a consistent phonic reading scheme to keep the children engaged and motivated to read.
 We use the Pearson’s Phonics Bug series of books.
 The children will be given books to take home each week.
 If you wish to read extra books with your child, you can also access e-books with Pearson’s Phonics Bug Independent.
 There is a huge range of books here to read with your child which progresses up to Lime level.
 In order to access these books, please follow the link below.